This page contains all the firmware release notes for the Ultimaker S5, including updates for the Ultimaker S5 Pro Bundle.

 changing / installing a filter for the Air Manager

-Air Manager communication error.
-Fixed printer behaviour when encountering a communication
+- Air Manager communication error.
+Fixed printer behavior when encountering a communication

 error, such as cable disconnect during printing

-Air Manager fan speed re-calculated when transition in different states.
+- Air Manager fan speed re-calculated when transitioning in different states.
 The Air

 Manager fan will now correctly re-calculate its speed when switching from a maintenance